 Hurricanes can have long-lasting effects.
 After the storm, affected communities may deal with challenging physical, mental, emotional, and environmental consequences.
-Please join CDC and the Substance Abuse and Mental Health Services Administration (SAMHSA) for a discussion about hurricane recovery.
-This webinar will discuss the health issues and mental health concerns that may linger after a hurricane.
+Please review the video recording of the webinar hosted by CDC’s Scott Damon and SAMHSA’s Meghan Griffin on the topic of health issues and mental health concerns that may linger after a hurricane.

 Webinar participants and viewers will accomplish the following:

 - Describe CDC’s role in the topic covered during the presentation.

 - Describe the topic’s implications for respective constituents.

 - Discuss concerns and issues related to preparedness for and response to urgent public health threats.